We hand-pick antiques for our readers. If you buy something featured on this page, we may earn a small commission.

-It’s important to realize that art during the Art Nouveau period was more than paint on a canvas.
+It’s important to realize that art was more than painting on a canvas during the Art Nouveau period.
 Famous Art Nouveau artists were known for their work in prints, advertisements, glassware, jewelry, and sculpture.
 The style also infiltrated furniture making and architecture.

 Today we’re exploring some of the most notable Art Nouveau artists that either pioneered the movement, evolved the style into something new, or made a contribution that we still talk about today.

 Years Alive: 1872 – 1898

 Aubrey Beardsley was a prolific and controversial illustrator whose work was inspired by woodblock printing in Japan.
 He pioneered early Art Nouveau-style posters and was considered an influential contributor to the Glasgow style.
 Unfortunately, his life and potential as an artist were cut short when he died at 25 from tuberculosis.

 Georges Fouquet was one of the most famous French Art Nouveau jewelry designers.
 He created museum-worthy jewels in this style until about 1910, when he transitioned his firm to a more transitional, Edwardian style.
 His father, Alphonse Fouquet, was also a famous jeweler who worked tirelessly to advance his career and open up opportunities for his son.

 Years Alive: 1846 – 1904